marko-js/marko/packages/marko/docs/body-content.md

 > **ProTip:** The `renderBody` property can be omitted.
 You could use `<${input.heading}/>`, for example.

-### Repeated attribute tags
+### Repeatable attribute tags

+Attribute tags can be repeated.
+Rendering the same attribute tag name multiple times will cause the input value for that attribute to become an array instead of an single object.

-It is sometimes useful to allow multiple of the same attribute tag to be passed.
-This would allow us to, for example, build a custom table component which would allow its user to specify any number of columns, while still giving ther user control over how each column is rendered:
+This allows us to, for example, build a custom table component which allows its user to specify any number of columns, while still giving the user control over how each column is rendered.

 _Marko Source:_